Senzing/elasticsearch/README.md

       ${SENZING_DIR}/g2/elasticsearch/g2elasticsearch.jar
     ```

-1. 🤔 Run the indexer, **make sure that you already have some data loaded into G2**, if you don't you can use our truthset with instructions from the [quickstart](https://senzing.zendesk.com/hc/en-us/articles/115002408867-Quickstart-Guide-)
+1. 🤔 Run the indexer, **make sure that you already have some data loaded into G2**, if you don't, you can use our truthset with instructions from the [quickstart](https://senzing.zendesk.com/hc/en-us/articles/115002408867-Quickstart-Guide-)

 ```console
 java -classpath g2elasticsearch.jar com.senzing.g2.elasticsearch.G2toElastic
 ```

-### View Data
+### Search your data

 1. Open up kibana in a web browser, default: [localhost://5601](localhost:5601)